michal-h21/tex4ebook/README.md

     tex4ebook [options] filename

-You don't have to modify your source files unless you want to use commands defined by `tex4ebook` in the document, or when your document uses some unsupported package like `fontspec` (see details bellow how to solve this issue).
+You don't have to modify your source files unless you want to use commands defined by `tex4ebook` in the document, or when your document uses a package which causes a compilation error.

 If you want to use `tex4ebook` commands, add this line to your document
 preamble: